fgillet4/FrankForge/codebase.md

   planetTemplates
 } = Types;

+// Export the mapGenerator object for use in other files export const mapGenerator = {
+  generateMap: generatePlanetMap,
+  generateMars
+};

 // Helper function to initialize noise generators function initNoiseGenerators(seed: number) {
   // Create different noise generators for various map aspects using seedrandom